guillim/guillim.github.io/_posts/2021-03-03-first-weeks-as-CTO.markdown

 # Other topics
 * Measure run vs build
 * control your time:
   * try a weekly routine (beginning with a chat with your associates ?
-Reserve Friday afternoon for recruitment interviews...)
+Reserve Friday afternoon for hiring interviews...)
   * try a daily routine (with blocks of time, and using the pomodoro technique for instance)
   * trust people and give you free time to think
 * Implement a performance evaluation and career development system.